-Below example shows the XNA design for the WTAP gene.
-The XNA sequence used for the design, the PAM sequence and cleavage site is shown below.
+The example below shows the XNA design for the WTAP gene.
+The XNA sequence used for the design, the PAM sequence and cleavage site are shown below.

 We would need the information to help you design the primers and XNA for screening the mutants and further sequencing the mutant using Sanger sequencing.
 Contact us for XNA design used for gene editing mutant screening.

 In a typical Non-homology End Joining (NHEJ) mutant screening process after the CRISPR gene-editing event, one can run a SYBR Green qPCR using a positive control (wild-type DNA plus primers, no XNA), a negative control (wildtype DNA plus primers, with XNA), and the sample DNA (from cell pool or individual clones).
 The amplification plot for a mutant due to a nucleotide substitution, or an indel, will be located between the plots for positive control and the negative control, as shown on the right.
 If there is no mutation present, the sample amplification plot will be similar to the negative control plot.

 Based on the Cq value difference (∆Cq) between the Cq for the mutant and the positive control, the percentage of the edited cell proportion can be roughly estimated, although it is not accurate.

 Editing Events %=2 –∆Cq x100%

 For instance, if the Cq for the positive control is 25 cycles and the Cq for the mutant is 27 cycles, the ∆Cq is 2 and the editing event is 25%.
 However, for mutant screening or gRNA screening, direct comparison of Cq value of each sample with that of the wildtype should give clues as to which gRNA works better out of the 3 or 4 gRNAs used.